gstru/getRoic/README.md

 - corrupted excel file after forced script closure *(this does not always happen)*
 - parameters taken from yfinance not available with some companies
-- please note that yahoo may prevent the page from loading due to too many queries. for this reason a timeout of 60s has been added. use a vpn if you plan to make many queries
+- please note that yahoo may prevent the page from loading due to too many queries. for this reason a timeout of 60s has been added. use a vpn if you think you will do a lot of queries